Why is my passion to comprehend 'Light' so integral to my photographic evolution?

 A professional photographer is aware of all forms of light from naturally occurring light, or the manufactured situation of adding our own light, or multiple lights and in turn manipulate those sources of light with reflectors, diffusers and even subtract light.
 Anyone who has studied the subject will have a good basis to start from and the rest is a journey of observation, patience and discovery.
 It is through this complex understanding of light that shape is formed by the different tonal graduations between highlights and shadows, and achieving the detail in the shadows.

 This instinctual knowledge and respect of light needs to be second nature before one could call themselves photographers.
 Being able to rock-up on set or on location daily and successfully solve the problems that each assignment presents requires experience, knowledge and passion for your craft.
 At this level I am no longer just adding light to have enough exposure to record an image, I am consciously creating shapes, textures, tones and depth, moods and feelings designed to evoke the emotions I desire to communicate.

-This exhibition has been created to give you an insight into my motivations and expertise of why, what and how I take photos.
+This virtual exhibition has been created to give you an insight into my motivations and expertise of why, what and how I take photos.
 A collection of images expressing light, beautiful sensual light, morning light, moon light, intense light, reflective light, beautiful wondrous light – all to inspire and reward those who appreciate art, creativity and photography.